 Additional leveled books from various authors and publishers are listed in the Supplemental Reading Lists document in the Monthly Tools section of the Monthly Lessons.

 The online collection, n2y Library, contains a variety of leveled books which address numerous student interests and topics as additional reading materials.

 Simple Chapter Books (Lessons 3, 5, 7, 9, 11 and 13)

 Simple chapter books are reduced-language leveled books based on the topic of the unit.
 Each chapter is provided in text format and symbolized-reduced-language format.
 Some students may be able to read this independently.
 The text may also be read aloud to students.
 At the bottom of each page of the higher level format is a short question that can be used to reflect on what was read and begin further discussion.
 Picture support is provided in the chapters.
 Discuss what is seen in the picture and how this relates to what is read.
 The communication board with each chapter may be used to encourage responses.

 Writing activities vary but are always provided with a template for those students who need it.
 Writing may be considered a process that involves not just the typical handwriting process, but also the planning and communication.
-Using template formats allows students who do not have the ability to “write” express an idea that can be incorporated into a story, a paragraph, a poem or other document that can be conveyed to share information.
+Using template formats allows students who do not have the ability to “write,” an opportunity to express an idea that can be incorporated into a story, paragraph, poem, or other document that can be conveyed to share information.
 Students may use SymbolStix as well as printed words to complete these documents.
-Consider ways that writing activities can be read, shared and extended beyond a “one-time” activity.
+Consider ways that writing activities can be read, shared, and extended beyond a “one-time” activity.

 Real-World Writing: Lesson 17